cblevins/f19-west/schedule.md

 M. 9/30: Fort Vancouver
 - Come to class with a laptop and one item you plan to include in your timeline
-- Watch the trailer for [The Revenant (2015)](https://www.youtube.com/watch?v=LoebZZ8K5N0) and then read Stacy Nation-Knapper, ["Film Friday: The Revenant is Beautiful, Disappointing Art"](http://activehistory.ca/2016/01/the-revenant-is-beautiful-disappointing-art/) *Active History*, January 29, 2016.
+- Watch the trailer for [The Revenant (2015)](https://www.youtube.com/watch?v=LoebZZ8K5N0)
+- Stacy Nation-Knapper, ["Film Friday: The Revenant is Beautiful, Disappointing Art"](http://activehistory.ca/2016/01/the-revenant-is-beautiful-disappointing-art/) *Active History*, January 29, 2016.

 W. 10/2: Visit to the Leventhal Map Center
 - Meet in the lobby of the Boston Public Library at [700 Boylston St.](https://goo.gl/maps/TNuQ5jSMtZG5soG36)

-**Timeline due Sunday, October 6th by 11:59PM**
+***Timeline due Sunday, October 6th by 11:59PM***

 **Week 6**